pguerin3/cwmrc/README.md

 # dnf install polybar
 ```
 There is an example config file installed by default: /usr/share/doc/polybar/config

-However this file can be copied to your home, and then installed in: ~/.config/polybar/config.ini
+However this file can be copied to: ~/.config/polybar/config.ini

+You'll need to edit the file to remove any components do don't want to use.

-Also you may need to install the right font (eg siji) for the Polybar config file.
+Also you may need to install the right font (eg siji) for the Polybar config file, and then ensure the config.ini refers to it.